-Reading external providers’ policies and regulations as well as consulting with another team that had a similar project give us a chance to avoid some unexpected issues, which could prevent launching the app on time.
+Reading external providers’ policies and regulations as well as consulting with another team that had a similar project are crucial.
+Thanks to this, we can avoid some unexpected issues, which could prevent us from launching the app on time.

 Writing down issues concerning the development project as a part of the risk management strategy, especially with long and more complicated ones.

 Dividing the process into smaller phases makes it easier, not only in planning the tasks but also in setting the priorities.
 We apply this technique through the Agile framework and use sprints to discuss and review the product’s finished versions regularly.
 It enables us to refine the process and understand the digital product even more, which later translates to creating lasting and fitting results.

 Moreover, an MVP is also a great example of the small steps technique.
 It’s a basic version of a product with only the most essential functionalities.
 Thanks to that, we can launch and test the app on its target users.
 The result?
 Saved time and money, along with much useful feedback from the source!

 Regularly, the whole team and product owner take a step back and look at the backlog tasks.
 They go through every task and review it along with discussion on whether a given item is still up-to-date and doesn’t need to be re-estimated.
 Then, they also prioritize the tasks if necessary.
 The purpose of these sessions is to ensure that the tasks are updated and ready for a future sprint.

 Thanks to the technique such as SWOT analysis, we can see if a given risk type has a chance of coming up.
 Together with the client, we can discuss it and propose an action plan.